rusalkaguy/uab_ngs/README.md

 uab_ngs
 =======

-Scripts for use with the UAB's Cheaha cluster
+Scripts for use with the UAB Cheaha cluster (SGE based)